MichaelW1996/Portfolio/Readme.md

     Accesility should be good on the site thanks to use of appropriate HTML containers as well as adding in alternative text for images using the "alt=" attribute on the <img> tags.

+## Changelog

+19/03/23 - New Project added, only HTML changed

+22/05/23 - New Project added, old placeholder removed

 Coded by Michael Walters